macvim-dev/docs/README.md

 scripts/h2h.py -i $macvim_dir/runtime/doc -o ../build --project macvim --web-version --output-tags-json
 ```

-You can then run a simple web server in the build folder and browser to it.
+You can then run a simple web server in the build folder and browse to it.
 E.g. Use Python to server a server (it will be available at http://localhost:8000):

 ```
 cd build